denkovarik/Annotate-KEGG-Pathway/README.md

 ```

 ### Install Dependencies
 Next, install the dependencies needed for the project.
-This can be done by simply running 'setup.bat' by doulble clicking on it in the file explore.
-Alternatively, you can run this script by executing the following command from within the project directory.
+This can be done by simply running 'setup.bat' by doulble clicking on it in the file explorer.
+Alternatively, you can run this script by executing the following command on the command line from within the project directory.
 ```
 setup.bat
 ```